jbcodeforce/angular-sandbox/README.md

 * enforce login page TBD
 * home page to have a list of features as tiles which is a shared object
 * enhanced input element with validation rules
 * present a map with leaflet javascript library and marker loaded from a backend.
 This is also illustrating that we do not need BFF.
-(See features/mapdemo)
+(See features/mapdemo) and summary [here](./docs/basic-app.md#map-with-leaflet)
 * busy component TBD

 ## Getting Started